Prepping Tip: Hamburger Rocks (Literally)

 2. Then, fry up your beef in a cast iron skillet, and drop the cooked beef into a colander so that you can rinse it under hot water to remove as much of the fat as you can.
 Fat is what goes rancid.

-3. Wipe out your skillet, put it back on the heat and return the meat to the skillet.
+3. Wipe out your skillet, put it back on the heat, and return the meat to the skillet.
 Your goal here is to dry the meat a little.
-You?ll see the steam leaving.
-Now is a good time to lower the heat to make sure you don’t burn the meat.
+You’ll see the steam leaving.
+Now is a good time to lower the heat to ensure you don’t burn the meat.

-4. Now place the beef onto a cookie sheet or two and stick it into the oven at 200 degrees Fahrenheit to dry.
+4. Now place the beef onto a cookie sheet or two and dry it at 200 degrees Fahrenheit in the oven.
 Stir the rocks every so often to facilitate drying.
 This should take no more than an hour or two.

 5. These are now “hamburger rocks” and can be stored for the short term in zipper-lock style plastic bags or jars, trying to get rid of as much air as possible.